-Followed by preschool lessons and then blog/business time for me.
+Followed by homeschool lessons and then blog/business time for me in the afternoon.

-My complete morning routine is usually finished by about 8:30/9 am each day.
+Because I wake up pretty early, my complete morning routine is usually finished by about 7 or 8 am each day.
 But this can vary for each of us depending on where we are in life.
 The rest of the cleaning that I’ll do falls under my afternoon routines.

 One thing that makes my mornings run really smooth is by having a great evening routine in place.
 Mine consists of doing a 10-15 minute declutter, making sure the kitchen is cleaned up, coffee pot is set up for the next morning, and setting out my clothes for the next day.

 The hardest part about establishing a really good morning routine is just getting started.
 But, as I’ve mentioned before in my post about establishing cleaning routines, just eat the frog.